chris-bz/chris-bz.github.io/_posts/2020-09-07-converting-date-to-iso8601-in-python.md

 		day = '01'
 {% endhighlight %}

-Next is a straightforward case, where we have a word for month, but no extra number that would represent a day.
+Next is a straightforward case, where we have word for month, but no extra number that would represent day.
 Here, again we blindly set the day to first of the month.

 {% highlight python %}
 	elif not month_word and len(month_day) == 2: